Pratchett passed away on March 12 2015. This is the text of the original Gadget article in which Arthur Goldstuck interviewed him.

 As the Unseen University’s Archchancellor, Mustrum Ridcully, would probably say, “Sanity?
 Now there’s an interesting concept.
 Totally impractical, of course…”

-- Follow Arthur Goldstuck on YouTube at //bit.ly/GGadgets and Twitter on @art2gee.
+- Follow Arthur Goldstuck on YouTube at http://bit.ly/GGadgets and Twitter on @art2gee.

 - See Terry Pratchett’s touching Twitter farewell on @terryandrob.